xeokit/xeokit-xkt-utils/README.md

 ### Converting an IFC file into an XKT file, with all element properties

 We'll convert our IFC file as before, but this time we'll supply a ````outputObjectProperties```` callback, which will collect each IFC element's property set.

 Via that callback, we'll save each property set to a JSON file.

+We could use this feature to store property sets in our own data store.

 ````javascript
 const convert2xkt = require("@xeokit/xeokit-xkt-utils/dist/convert2xkt.cjs.js");